 Can I use my mobile phone at Port Arthur Historic Site?

-Mobile phone service at Port Arthur is currently limited to Telstra customers.
-Other networks do not yet provide coverage in the area.
+Mobile phone service at Port Arthur is currently limited to Telstra and Optus customers.

 Do you have free Wi-Fi?

 Yes Port Arthur Historic Site is part of the Tasmanian Government Free Wi-Fi service.
 Visitors can connect by selecting “TasGov_Free” from the list of available networks on their device.

 Are drones or Remotely-Piloted Aircraft or UAV permitted?

 The recreational use of a RPA is not permitted under Civil Aviation Safety Authority (CASA) regulations.
 Commercial use of a RPA will be considered with the provision of evidence of CASA certification and the associated Public Liability insurance (click here for the application).
 As per CASA regulations any RPAs used within the vicinity of Port Arthur Historic Site (including Point Puer) must not exceed 45 metres altitude.

 Our staff are always keen to help visitors with inquiries, but this is one area about which they prefer not to be asked.
 Many of our staff lost close friends, colleagues and family members on that day, and understandably find it difficult and painful to talk about.
 Rather than ask, please read the plaque at the Memorial Garden or pick up a brochure at the Visitor Centre.
 Please read Sunday 28 April 1996 for more information.

 Many visitors have enjoyed this style of presentation at other sites and say that they would like to see it at Port Arthur Historic Site.
 But Port Arthur is not a theme park.
 It is a real place with a dark and difficult history.
 Dressing staff up in convict and other costumes would turn the experiences of those who were imprisoned here into light entertainment, which is not consistent with our commitment to authenticity and integrity.